 - Initiating discussion with chapter officers about the time commitment expected from their faculty/staff advisor.
 The minimum commitment suggested is monthly attendance at one or more executive officer meetings, alumni advisory board meetings, and/or the chapter meeting.

 - Connecting with the Office of Leadership & Civic Engagement on important Georgia Tech policies and guidelines that affect faculty/staff advisors.
+This means reviewing and approving annual organizational renewals through Orgsync.

 Greek Alumni Council